turingschool/front-end-curriculum/lessons/module-2/build-an-npm-module-mod2.md

 - What is SemVer

-- What is the difference between `npm install --save-prod` `npm install` `npm install -g` and `npm install --save-dev`
+- What is the difference between `npm install --save-prod`, `npm install`, `npm install -g`, and `npm install --save-dev`

-  - Why might it be _very important_ to use the `--save-prod` and `--save-dev` flags appropriately for an NPM package?
+- Why is it _important_ to use the `--save-prod` and `--save-dev` flags appropriately for an NPM package?

 - Having read this blog, what steps might be missing for you to create your own node module and deploy it?

 - What npm packages do you depend on?
 Have you ever looked at their source code?

-- How might the fact that you don't control the version of the package that your users use affect your workflow?
+- If you do not control the version of your package, how might that affect anyone who uses it as a dependancy?

 <div id="do"></div>